Meghan McCain Dragged On Twitter For Spoiling ‘Game Of Thrones’ Ending, ‘View’ Fans Call For Her To Be Fired

 Another fan tweeted, “So @MeghanMcCain should be fired by @ABCNetwork for spoiling the ending of #Game of Thrones on #TheView this morning, what a f**king idiot.”

-Many other Games of Thrones fans posted reaction to Meghan McCain’s faux pas.
+Many other Games of Thrones fans posted reactions to Meghan McCain’s faux pas.
 Some fans questioned why McCain think it’s up to her to decide when “dedicated” fans should watch the show.
 It is clear McCain ruined the long-awaited finale for a lot of viewers who were unable to watch the episode live on Sunday night.

 You can see some of the reaction from furious Game of Thrones viewers below, including a clip of McCain’s spoiler.